fcerbell/fcerbell.github.io/_posts/en/2022-05-28-HowtomanageRBACsecuritywithACLandRole.md

 ![a45c4d53a879039697f0c106217e962a.png](../{{ "/assets/posts/en/BlogVlogApprendreRedisAvecFrançois5minutes10HowtomanageRBACsecuritywithACLandRole/7a0ab21853824a3aa94ac1fc5379a3eb.png" | relative_url }})

 The REST API is operating at a lower level, directly manipulating the role-acl mapping in the database definitions.
-Let's create the mapping for the *orders* database and remove the default anonymous account access.
+Let's create the mapping for the *orders* database.

 | Roles        |  Orders DB |
 |:-------------|:-----------|